Sign up to our Newsletter

 However, taking one or two criminal justice courses can be beneficial because it can help you confirm your passions for this type of law and introduce you to how the justice system works as a whole.

-Speciality-Specific Courses
+Specialty-Specific Courses

 If you know the legal specialties you’re interested in pursuing, you can take courses to expand your knowledge in them.
-For instance, students interested in becoming tax attorneys may want to take some introductory finance or economics courses to learn about basic financial modelings.
+For instance, students interested in becoming tax attorneys may want to take some introductory finance or economics courses to learn about basic financial modeling.

 Students interested in environmental or animal law can similarly take courses in earth sciences, environmental sciences, animal sciences, or related courses.